 Clinical simulation is designed to meet the needs of current and future nurses.
-The primary objective of the University of Mobile Simulation Learning Environment

-(located in the Center for Excellence in Healthcare Practice) is to promote a superior level of high-fidelity learning/teaching for students and faculty by providing a state-of-the-art environment to evaluate basic and advanced skills/behaviors.
+The primary objective of the University of Mobile Simulation Learning Environment (located in the Center for Excellence in Healthcare Practice) is to promote a superior level of high-fidelity learning/teaching for students and faculty by providing a state-of-the-art environment to evaluate basic and advanced skills/behaviors.

-- Student roles follow the nursing process of assessment, diagnosis, planning, intervention, and evaluation.
-Each scenario has a patient introduction, contact with the patient, and then time to debrief about the care.
-The experience may be videotaped to assist the student's review and to enhance learning from the actions taken during simulation. - All students will be required to sign a consent to be videotaped at the beginning of the clinical semester.
-Students who wish to revoke their consent at any time throughout the program must do so in writing to the director of the Center for Excellence in Healthcare Practice.
+- Simulation experiences will give students the opportunity to analyze a scenario and apply what they are learning in their clinical nursing courses.
+The nursing process, caring, communication and documentation, teaching and learning, and culture and spirituality will be integrated into the scenarios.
+During the simulation experience, students will be presented with an opportunity to critically think through and prioritize the Client Needs as outlined in the NCLEX-RN Test Plan, to include: Safe and Effective Care Environment, Health Promotion and Maintenance, Psychosocial Integrity and Physiological Integrity. - All students will be required to sign a consent to be videotaped at the beginning of the clinical semester.
+Students who wish to revoke their consent at any time throughout the program must do so in writing to the simulation lab coordinator.
 Students who do not consent to being videotaped will not be permitted to participate in simulation experiences. - The simulated patient will be given the same consideration as any patient in a clinical setting.
 This includes the principles of patient privacy, confidentiality, and safety.
 It is the expectation that students will engage fully in the patient simulation and experience.
 Students will be given an unsatisfactory if they display during the simulation exercise any evidence of unprofessional behavior (i.e. laughing, malice, inappropriate language, etc.) - The scenarios are not to be discussed outside of the simulation and debriefing sessions unless part of a course assignment.
 This is to protect the value of the experience for those who will eventually take part in the clinical scenario(s).
-Students are required to sign a confidentiality agreement and disciplinary action will be taken for any student who violates the agreement. - Students should approach the patient in the simulation setting using the same dress and behavior standard required for all clinical settings, consistent with the Undergraduate Student Handbook.
-This includes compliance with uniform policy, communication, and preparedness for clinical experiences. - Universal Precautions are to be followed at all times as are all safety guidelines used in the clinical setting.
-Sharps and syringes are to be disposed of in appropriate containers. - Equipment may not be removed from the simulation lab for practice, nor are the simulation labs to be used for practicing clinical skills, unless supervised by faculty. - Coats, backpacks, and other personal belongings are not to be brought to simulation lab and should be secured before entering the simulation area. - Food, drink, pens, and markers are not permitted in the labs.
-Only pencils may be used in the simulation lab. - Students are required to access electronic charting during a scenario.
+Students are required to sign a confidentiality agreement at the beginning of each semester.
+Disciplinary action will be taken for any student who violates the agreement. - Students should approach the patient in the simulation setting using the same dress and behavior standard required for all clinical settings, consistent with the Undergraduate Student Handbook.
+This includes compliance with uniform policy, communication, and preparedness for clinical experiences. - Universal Precautions are always to be followed as are all safety guidelines used in the clinical setting.
+Sharps and syringes are to be disposed of in appropriate containers.

+- Equipment may not be removed from the simulation lab for practice, nor are the simulation labs to be used for practicing clinical skills, unless supervised by faculty. - Students are required to access electronic charting during a scenario.
 Electronic devices will be provided by the Simulation Lab Coordinator. - Students are not permitted to consume any medications from the simulation lab as they are not appropriate for human consumption and may cause health issues and/or injury if consumed.